 From the above rules, it should be clear that debit and credit have no significance of favourable or unfavourable in themselves.
 It depends on the nature of the transaction in each case.

-Bookkeeping can be very interesting and useful but sometimes difficult to understand.
+Bookkeeping can be very interesting and useful but sometimes challenging to understand.
 We need to know what is meant by books and accounts.
-We must also understand what is meant by double-entry book-keeping and how it can help us in improving our business.
-I hope this article helped you know what the double-entry system of bookkeeping is.
+We must also understand what is meant by double-entry bookkeeping and how it can help us in improving our business.
+I hope this article helped you know what the double-entry bookkeeping system is.